-To help fight summer learning loss, the Road Map Project reached out to libraries, communities, and local organizations in spring 2012 to roll out a new summer reading campaign called Let’s Read.
-The effort aims to encourage children to read during the summer by connecting parents and families to helpful resources, such as library story times and book recommendation lists.
+To help fight summer learning loss, the Road Map Project reached out to libraries, communities, and local organizations in spring 2012 to roll out a new summer reading campaign called Let’s Read!.
+The effort aims to encourage children to read during the summer by connecting parents and families to helpful resources, such as library summer reading programs and regional summer meals sites.

 The campaign had its origins in the Birth to 3rd Grade Work Group and Heidi Harris, of the Auburn School District, won a contest to name the campaign.